fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 Once the Firewall receives as STUN packet from the inside to the outside on a new 3-tuple.
 It MUST create an internal record to track any additional traffic on this 3-tuple.
-If the STUN packets contains an ORIGIN attribute then the value it contains is saved in this record and referred to as the applications name.
+If the STUN packets contains an HOST attribute then the value it contains is saved in this record and referred to as the applications name.
 Firewall might wish to put the application name in the log files for this 3-tuple.

-It is important to realize that any application inside the firewall can lie about the value of the ORIGIN attribute.
-However, a web browser that is trusted will not allow the Javascript running in the web browser lie about the value of the ORIGIN.
+It is important to realize that any application inside the firewall can lie about the value of the HOST attribute.
+However, a web browser that is trusted will not allow the Javascript running in the web browser lie about the value of the HOST.

 Policy decision